vesnikos/vesnikos.github.io/docs/index.md

 # Welcome

-This simple site is a collection of notes and documentation about topics that have encounted over the years in work or personal projects.
+This simple site is a collection about topics that have encounted over the years in work or personal projects.

 Usually pages are in the form of blogposts, tutorials or guides.

 You can navigate through the pages using the sidebar on the left.